pereiraryan/pereiraryan/README.md

 Hi.
 I’m Ryan.
 I build websites, I like reading self help books and learn programming in my free time.

-I work at [Newfold Digital](https://newfold.com/) as a Web Developer Frontend Engineer.
+I worked at [Ubisoft](https://ubisoft.com/) as a Web Developer Frontend Engineer.
 For more information about me, check out [ryanpereira.me](https://ryanpereira.me/).